-Reverse-Proxy-as-a-Service (RPaaS) can support the reverse proxying of Connectwise Control (both web UI and agent relay traffic).
+Reverse-Proxy-as-a-Service (RPaaS) can support the reverse proxying of the Connectwise ScreenConnect web interface (not relay traffic).
 The configuration details can be found below.

 Important Notes #